liamsmith3194/otter-hockey/README.md

 -   [Heroku](https://www.Heroku.com/) was used to share the site online.
 -   [AWS](https://aws.amazon.com/) was used to store static files.
+-   [Stripe](https://stripe.com/en-gb) was used to enable users to make a transaction.
 -   [Bootstrap](https://getbootstrap.com/) was used to create the framework for the site, including the grid set up and other components such as buttons, toasts, progress bars and the accordian.
 -   [Font Awesome](https://fontawesome.com/) was used for the social media icons within the footer.
 -   [Google Fonts](https://fonts.google.com/) was used to import the 'Orbitron', 'Bebas Neue' and 'Montserrat' into the style.css file.